Sports

 1

-Kwon about 10 years ago
+Kwon over 10 years ago

 How do you explain then Mao Asada got lower scores than Sotnikova when her technical base score was higher than Sotni and that Mao sucessfully executed all her jumps (8triples) without falling?
 Also, the 3R-3T combination of Yuna was a more difficult jump than that of 3T-3T of Sotni but Yuna got lower GOE score for that jump than Sotni.